 - 1 tablespoon extra-virgin olive oil

 - Preheat the air fryer to 375ºF, then slice the potatoes into french fry shapes, about 1/4-inch thick.
 Place the raw potato slices in a bowl of warm water and let them rest for 10 minutes.

 - Drain the potatoes, pat dry, and place them in a large bowl.
-Drizzle them with the olive oil, then season with the salt, garlic powder, and paprika.
+Drizzle them with the olive oil, then season with the salt and garlic powder.
 Toss well to coat the potatoes.

 - Arrange the seasoned potato slices on the bottom of your air fryer basket, in a single layer, if possible.
 (I have to do this in 2 batches with my basket-style air fryer.)
 The more separated the potatoes, the crispier they will be.